 So it’s been more than ten years since I’ve been down lower Spring Creek in a kayak…at least through the “big” section.
 Now keep in mind that “big” to me, is a nice relaxing float to Brinn.
 The last time I ran this section of Spring in a kayak, I was a first year graduate student back in the fall of 2005!
 I still had a C-to-C roll and a plastic paddle.
 Some runs, like Jett to Lilly on Clear Creek, give you a generous warm up stretch of friendly class II rapids to ease you into the trip, but not Spring Creek.
 You can choose to walk around the 30 foot waterfall that starts the trip (or superman over it out of a raft, another story for another time), but then your first real rapid quickly approaches in the form of a decent sized ledge.From there, you have just enough time to catch your breath and then realize that you’ve reached Meat Grinder.

 Brinn thinks I read too much into the names of rapids.
-Come one, with names like Broken Nose, the Grunch, Hell Hole, and Godzilla, how do you not crap your pants?
+Come on, with names like Broken Nose, the Grunch, Hell Hole, and Godzilla, how do you not pee your pants?
 Back in ’05, Brinn decided I could not refer to Meat Grinder by its given name.
 He declared that I had to call it Pink Fluffy Bunny.
 Guess what: I still walked around it.
 This rapid just scares the bejesus out of me!
 Fast forward in time– Christmas Eve 2014: Brinn says, “hey, your mom is here with Ian, want to go rafting after work?”
 Ashlee: “Sure, come on Ben, you should come too.
 It’s easier than the Ocoee.”
-Christmas Day 2014: Oww.
-Remember your D.A.R.E. lessons kids; just say no!
+Spoiler: it was not easier that day.